OpenBudget/budgetkey-k8s/README.md

 ### Deployment

-Deployments are managed using [Helm](https://github.com/kubernetes/helm)
+Deployments are managed using [Helm3](https://github.com/kubernetes/helm)

-The helm server-side component is managed cluster-wide by [hasadna-k8s](https://github.com/hasadna/hasadna-k8s)

 You should make sure you have the correct helm client version using hasadna-k8s script: